gregpalmr/alluxio-trino-edge-cache/README.md

 ### Step 6.
 Launch the docker containers with Docker Compose

 In this deployment, we will be using the Docker Compose utility to launch the Trino with Alluxio Docker images.
-If you intend to launch the Trino with Alluxio Docker image on a Kubernetes cluster, then you would follow the instructions in Step XX below.
+If you intend to launch the Trino with Alluxio Docker image on a Kubernetes cluster, then you would follow the instructions provided by your Trino release.

 a.
 Remove any previous docker volumes that may have been used by the containers, using the command: